 - Free abortion and contraception on demand.

-- Provision for either parent to be allowed paid leave to look after sick children.
+- Provision for either parent, or main carer, to be allowed paid leave to look after sick children.

-- Maximum six-hour working day for all nursing mothers.
+- A maximum six-hour working day for all nursing mothers.

 - Full support for women fleeing violence within the home.